delta3d/delta3d/trunk/delta3d/readme.txt

    You'll need:
    -Visual Studio .Net 2003
-   -Qt 4.0.1, the windows open-source release
+   -Qt 4.1.0, the windows open-source release
     ftp://ftp.trolltech.com/qt/source/qt-win-opensource-desktop-4.0.1.zip
    -Python
     http://www.python.org/ftp/python/2.4.1/python-2.4.1.msi
-   -qt4.0.1_msvc_patch.zip
+   -acs4qt41.zip
     (get this from the Visual Studio dependencies release inside the ext/ directory)

-   Building Qt 4.0.1 Open Source Version with MSVC
+   Building Qt 4.1.0 Open Source Version with MSVC
    --------------------------------------------

    1. Make sure all of the above software is installed.
-      Qt *must* be installed to C:\Qt\4.0.1

-   2. Add the following environment variables:

-      QTDIR=C:\Qt\4.0.1
-      QMAKESPEC=win32-msvc.net
-      Add C:\Qt\4.0.1\bin to your PATH if they aren't there already.

-   3. Extract qt4.0.1_msvc_patch.zip inside the C:\Qt\4.0.1 directory.
+   2. Extract acs4qt41.zip inside your Qt directory.
       Overwrite any files with the ones from the patch.

-   4. Open a Command window by clicking Start->Run..., and typing 'cmd'

-   5. The following commands should be run from the command line (without quotes, and replace the VisualStudio path with your appropriate path):

-      'cd %QTDIR%'
-      'qtvars.bat' (ignore the mention of MinGW in this output of this command) 'C:\Program File\Microsoft Visual Studio .NET 2003\Common7\Tools\vsvars32.bat'
-      'qmake'
-      'nmake'
+   3. Follow instructions for the patch with its readme.

-   6. After many many hours, it should be all compiled up and happy.
+   4. After many many hours, it should be all compiled up and happy.
       Qt is now built with MSVC!